textileio/powergate/cli-docs/pow/pow_data_summary.md

-## pow data info
+## pow data summary

-Get information about the current storage state of a cid
+Get a summary about the current storage and jobs state of cids

 ### Synopsis

-Get information about the current storage state of a cid
+Get a summary about the current storage and jobs state of cids

 ```
-pow data info cid [flags]
+pow data summary [optional cid1,cid2,...] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for info
+  -h, --help   help for summary
 ```

 ### Options inherited from parent commands